pld/pld.github.io/_posts/2017-08-31-streaming-ona-data-at-scale.md

 superset runserver
 ```

-Finally, we need to add a Druid cluster in superset so that we can access the data stored in the Druid index.
-To do this, visit the dashboard at [http://localhost:8088](http://localhost:8088), the navigate to the `Sources` item in the top menu bar then choose the `Druid Clusters` option.
+Finally, we need to add a Druid cluster in SuperSet so that we can access the data stored in the Druid index.
+To do this, visit the dashboard at [http://localhost:8088](http://localhost:8088), then navigate to the `Sources` item in the top menu bar then choose the `Druid Clusters` option.

 <img alt="superset-dashboard" src="/assets/images/2017-08-31/superset-dashboard.png" width="590px" style="border: 1px solid #e0e0e0;"/>